-Michael McDonald on Writing ‘I’ll Wait’ With David Lee Roth: ‘An Interesting Experience’
+Michael McDonald Recalls Writing ‘I’ll Wait’ With David Lee Roth

 McDonald found himself called into service during the sessions for Van Halen's '1984' album, when the group got stuck on the track that ended up serving as the record's second single, 'I'll Wait.'
 Producer Ted Templeman worked extensively with McDonald during his tenure with the Doobie Brothers, and the duo continued their working relationship after the band splintered, with Templeman producing McDonald's 1982 solo debut 'If That's What It Takes' and serving as a co-producer on the follow-up, 1985's 'No Lookin' Back.'
 When he heard Van Halen needed help finishing 'I'll Wait,' he knew who to call.

-“Ted Templeman called me up and said, ‘Hey, these guys have a track and they need some lyrics, so I mentioned you could do it and they said fine, so why don’t you come down?'” recalled McDonald during a recent conversation with Ultimate Classic Rock.
-“He sent me the track, and I got some ideas going so I’d have something when I got to the studio.”
+"Ted Templeman called me up and said, 'Hey, these guys have a track and they need some lyrics, so I mentioned you could do it and they said fine, so why don’t you come down?'"
+McDonald tells UCR.
+"He sent me the track, and I got some ideas going so I’d have something when I got to the studio."

 Although he swears the experience "wasn't exciting," it's still fun to imagine McDonald meeting up with David Lee Roth for the writing session that ultimately got 'I'll Wait' into shape.
 "I met David Lee Roth at Ted’s office.
 That was, uh, an interesting experience," chuckled McDonald.
 "He kinda liked what I had going, so we sat there in the office with the demo playing on a cassette recorder, singing lines and melodies."